awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.IResolvable | aws-cdk-lib.aws_emrserverless.CfnApplication.NetworkConfigurationProperty
 - *Default:* a VPC and a security group are created, these are accessed as construct attribute.
-- *Default:* a VPC and a security group are created, these are accessed as construct attribute.

 The network configuration for customer VPC connectivity for the application.

-If no configuration is created, the a VPC with 3 public subnets and 3 private subnets is created The 3 public subnets and 3 private subnets are each created in an Availability Zone (AZ) The VPC has one NAT Gateway per AZ and an S3 endpoint

 If no configuration is created, the a VPC with 3 public subnets and 3 private subnets is created The 3 public subnets and 3 private subnets are each created in an Availability Zone (AZ)